youssefibrahim258/youssefibrahim258/README.md

 #  About Me:
-AI & Machine Learning Engineer with experience in building ML and deep learning solutions for real-world projects, including computer vision, predictive modeling, and fraud detection.
-Skilled in PyTorch, OpenCV, Pandas, and handling real-world data.
-Exploring deployment with FastAPI & Docker and expanding into NLP.
-Passionate about turning data into impactful AI solutions.
+AI/ML Engineer with hands-on experience in computer vision, deep learning, and end-to-end MLOps.
+Skilled in data preprocessing, model training, experiment tracking, and production deployment using PyTorch, MLflow, FastAPI, and Docker.
+Adept at handling imbalanced datasets, implementing state-of-the-art models, and delivering reproducible, production-ready ML solutions.

 ##  Socials: